cotech/jekyll-website/_coops/cooperative-it.md

 We are advocates of open source software and open and transparent ways of working, which protects our customers, giving them freedom to choose their IT suppliers, and avoiding getting tied into a single vendor.

-As a Cooperative we're guided by the seven cooperative principles in the way we run our business and live in our communities.
+As a cooperative we're guided by the seven cooperative principles in the way we run our business and live in our communities.